 Studying in Tokyo

-TUJ is in the heart of central Tokyo, which ranks as one of the top cities in terms of safety and public transport.
+TUJ is in the heart of Tokyo, which is one of the World's top cities in terms of safety and public transport.
 Within easy reach of campus are business, embassy and entertainment districts where students experience both the energy of contemporary Tokyo and the refinement of traditional Japan.
 In Tokyo, neighborhoods that have remained relatively unchanged for decades co-exist with 21st century architectural marvels.

 Major Districts within Easy Reach